Seahawks-Raiders at Wembley as Tottenham stadium isn’t ready

 The first NFL game at Tottenham was due to feature the Seattle Seahawks and Oakland Raiders on Oct.
 14. That will now be played across north London at Wembley Stadium on the same day.

-LONDON (AP) — The new stadium being built for English Premier League club Tottenham isn’t ready to host the NFL this year.
+LONDON (AP) — NFL games will be played at Wembley Stadium on three consecutive weekends for the first time because the new home being built for English Premier League club Tottenham won’t be ready.

-Tottenham said “issues with the critical safety systems” had been exposed during tests.
+Tottenham said Monday that it would be unable to host the Seattle Seahawks and the Oakland Raiders on Oct.
+14 due to “issues with the critical safety systems” at the 62,000-seat stadium in the final stages of construction.

 “We appreciate the support our partner the NFL has shown since the extent of this issue became evident today,” Tottenham chairman Daniel Levy said Monday.